-The ProgressBar, in addition to setting the width and height as normal, also employs two other properties of note:

-- style, which will be covered in greater detail in some future edition of this book.
-For now, suffice it to say that it indicates this ProgressBar should be drawn as the traditional horizontal bar showing the amount of work that has been completed. - android:max, which indicates the maximum value for the ProgressBar (i.e., at what value is the work "done" and the progress bar completed).
-A value of 100 means the ProgressBar works on a simple percentage system.
+The ProgressBar, in addition to setting the width and height as normal, also employs the style property, which will be covered in greater detail in some future edition of this book.
+For now, suffice it to say that it indicates this ProgressBar should be drawn as the traditional horizontal bar showing the amount of work that has been completed.